za01br/mastra/docs/kepler-config.md

 ### Name

-- `name`: string - The name of your Arkwright project.
+- `name`: string - The name of your Kepler project.

 ### Database